Troposphir/lucene2sql/README.md

+# lucene2sql

-Converts (a subset of) the Lucene query syntaxt to SQL queries.
+Converts (a subset of) the Lucene query syntax to SQL queries.

 Currently, it supports the following features: